All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Hepatic De Novo Lipogenesis

-Insulin resistance drives hepatic de novo lipogenesis (DNL), the process by which the liver converts excess carbohydrates into fatty acids and assembles them into triglycerides.
-Elevated DNL is a major contributor to both fatty liver disease and hypertriglyceridemia.
-By dramatically improving insulin sensitivity (as demonstrated by HOMA-IR reductions of 40 to 60% in SURPASS trials), tirzepatide likely reduces hepatic DNL, though direct isotope tracer studies measuring DNL in tirzepatide-treated patients have not been published .
+Insulin resistance drives hepatic de novo lipogenesis (DNL), the process by which the liver converts excess carbohydrates into fatty acids and assembles them into triglycerides. improved DNL is a major contributor to both fatty liver disease and hypertriglyceridemia.
+By dramatically improving insulin sensitivity (as demonstrated by HOMA-IR reductions of 40 to 60% in SURPASS trials), tirzepatide likely reduces hepatic DNL, though direct isotope tracer studies measuring DNL in tirzepatide-treated patients haven't been published .

 Cholesterol Metabolism